BrentAIICT/MSSA-SCA/Course-and-Manuals.md

 ## Courseware

 1. Go to [Skillpipe.com](https://skillpipe.com/).
-2. Have you already joined skillpipe before
+2. Have previously registered yourself in skillpipe before
 5. if **NO:**
   - Click ```Join now``` below the sign in button
   - Enter your name, email and password or your choice **(When registering, your own personal email address is preferred, try to avoid work email addresses)**